Adult Day Care Services

 As a caregiver, is support what you need most?
 Some free time?
 Help with transportation?

 Answering these questions will help you determine which of the three main types of adult day care centers (social, health-focused, and dementia or disability-oriented) will best serve you.

 Questions to ask an adult day care center provider

-When you contact the adult day care center(s) you've chosen to consider, NADSA suggests asking the following questions:
+When you contact the adult day care centers you’ve chosen to consider, ask questions such as the following:

 - What are the days and hours of operation?